Indoor Air Quality (IAQ)

 Causes of contamination can vary from user actions through to efficacy and/or scope of cleaning programmes.

-From the data collected, HBI are able to provide data on individual hotspots for potential contamination, as well as trend graphs for a building or collection of buildings.
+From the data collected, HBI by UL Solutions are able to provide data on individual hotspots for potential contamination, as well as trend graphs for a building or collection of buildings.

 This data can reassure building occupants and managers that their work environment is being maintained to the best possible standard in terms of cleanliness.